ParkerICI/premessa/README.md

 - *Select beads type*: select the type of normalization beads that have been used for the experiment.
 Most users will select the default *Fluidigm Beads (140, 151, 153, 165, 175)*.
 These are the beads [sold](https://www.fluidigm.com/reagents/proteomics/201078-eq-four-element-calibration-beads--100ml) by Fluidigm.
 The numbers indicate the beads channels used for normalization.
 - *Select FCS file*: the FCS  that is currently being visualized for gating.
 This dropdown will contain all the FCS files located in the working directory.
 The gating plots will appear under the row of buttons.
 - *Select baseline for normalization*: the baseline beads intensities to be used for normalization.
 You can either use the median beads intensities of the FCS files that you are currently using for normalization (*Current files* option), or the median intensities of an existing set of beads files (*Existing folder of beads files*).
 If you select the latter a file dialog window will pop-up when you select the option.
 Use the window to navigate to a directory containing FCS files containing beads events only (for instance the *A_beads.fcs* file in the above example) and select one of the files.
 The software will then load *all* the files contained in the same directory as the file you selected.
 The currently selected folder will be displayed in a text box on the right.
-- *Identify beads*: clicking this button will color in red the events that are recognized as beads events in the gating plots.
+- *Visualize beads*: clicking this button will color in red the events that are recognized as beads events in the gating plots.
+Note that this is for visualization only, whether you press this button or not has no effect on the normalization process
 - *Apply current gates to all files*: applies the current gates to all the files.
 - *Normalize*: starts the normalization routine.
 When the process is completed a confirmation dialog will appear